 If you’re suffering from a serious or debilitating condition, you want to consider all your alternatives, right?
 So don’t overlook the potential benefits that stem cell science can bring to your life.

 ProgenCell, located in Tijuana’s popular New City Medical Plaza, can help you explore the ways stem cell therapy can help you.
 We rely on adult stem cells taken from bone marrow, which we use to treat a wide spectrum of health conditions, including neurological, metabolic, and ophthalmological disorders, as well as knee injury and degeneration, reproductive problems of both women and men, and diseases of the autoimmune system.
-Some of our treatments include the stem cell treatment for macular degeneration, stem cell treatment for diabetes, stem cell therapy for COPD, and more.
+Some of our treatments include the stem cell treatment for macular degeneration, stem cell therapy for knees, stem cell treatment for diabetes, stem cell therapy for COPD, and more.
 We’re conveniently just minutes away from San Diego—and you’ll enjoy your stay in beautiful Baja California while you’re here.